 This is a far from comprehensive list.
 If you see something missing, email me.
 I don’t earn any money from recommending these sites.

 - Coursera has a course on Organic Chemistry 1 by Dr. Jeffrey Moore of UCIC.
 Highly recommended.
+Note – this doesn’t seem to be offered right now.

 - Academic Earth has “Organic Chemistry – Structure and Reactivity” by UC Berkeley professor Peter C. Vollhardt.